 - Start serving instead of selling

 - Put an emphasis on how people perceive your product emotionally

 - Create solutions rather than multiply features

 - Think of the product as a connected flow that the user takes.

-That's what we suggest for delivering the best possible financial customer experience.
-And you will easily find appropriate UX design tools or create them by yourself if you will have the will to implement an Experience Mindset.
+That's what we suggest first for delivering the best possible financial customer experience.
+And you will easily find appropriate UX design tools and UX design methodology if you will have the will to implement an Experience Mindset.